visgl/deck.gl/docs/api-reference/carto/carto-bqtiler-layer.md

 # CartoBQTilerLayer
 >CartoBQTilerLayer will be deprecated in future versions.
 Use CartoLayer instead.
-If you've existing code using this layer, check [the migration steps](#migration-to-cartolayer).
+If you have existing code using this layer, check [the migration steps](#migration-to-cartolayer).

 `CartoBQTilerLayer` is a layer to visualize large datasets (millions or billions of rows) directly from [Google BigQuery](https://cloud.google.com/bigquery) without having to move data outside of BigQuery.

-First you need first to generate a tileset of your dataset in your BigQuery account using CARTO BigQuery Tiler.
+First you need to generate a tileset of your dataset in your BigQuery account using CARTO BigQuery Tiler.
 For more info click [here](https://carto.com/bigquery-tiler/).

 ```js
 import DeckGL from '@deck.gl/react';